-If you are dissatisfied with our decision in relation to your report of misconduct, you may request ASIC to review the decision.
+If you are dissatisfied with ASIC's decision about your report of misconduct, you may request that we review the decision.

 An ASIC officer who was not involved in the original decision will conduct the review, and they will consider any further information you may wish to provide.